leobix/adaptive_ensemble/README.md

 The following repository hosts the code to perform ensemble modeling in the context of time series forecasting.

-The following methods are benchmarked:
-XXX complete with paper
-- Ensemble Mean

 The repository is organized as follows: